-C) 10+ Relevant Courses (taken throughout your degree)
+C) 60+ Credits Across Relevant Courses (taken throughout your degree)

-As courses comprise the major building blocks of students' formal studies, we expect students to include at least 10 courses, chosen across majors/minors/electives or Common Core Courses related to their concentration.
+As courses comprise the major building blocks of students' formal studies, we expect students to include at least 60 credits (with at least 24 coming from the pathways), chosen across majors/minors/electives or Common Core Courses related to their concentration.
 The courses should align with the learning goals they have set in their learning plan, and planned in a way that allows them to build up knowledge and skills gradually (not all in two terms, for example).
-Note that internships and capstone courses for other majors are not counted towards these 10 courses.
+Note that internships and capstone courses for other majors are not counted towards these 60 credits.